Military history of Cuba: 19th century

 During the Spanish American wars of independence, a significant number of Spanish soldiers were based in Cuba, with the colony being transformed into a hub for Spanish counterrevolutionary operations.
 A large Spanish garrison of 15,000 to 20,000 soldiers was maintained in Cuba following the end of the Spanish American wars for independence.

 As a result of the wars of independence throughout Spanish America, Cuba's organized militia companies experienced a decline throughout the 19th century.
 By 1830, soldiers from Spain made up the majority of Cuba's armed battalions.
 The establishment of a paid insular police force in 1851, akin to the Spanish Civil Guard, further reduced the importance of the militia.
 Although Cuban-based units were less prominent in the 19th century, several Cuban military units still saw overseas service, with Cuban regiments sent to the Dominican Republic to support the Spanish occupation of that country in 1861.
 However, by the onset of the Ten Years' War, the militia no longer played a significant role in the armies of the Cuban royal government, with many of these militiamen forming the bulk of revolutionary armies.

 The latter-19th century would see several Cuban revolts that would culminate in US intervention and the end of Spanish colonial rule in the Americas.

+López expeditions

+Narciso López, a former Spanish general turned filibuster, led two expeditions against Spanish Cuba from the United States.

+In the 1840s, a group of Cuban plantation and business owners conspired to overthrow Spanish rule in Cuba and pursue annexation by the United States.
+The plot was discovered by colonial authorities, prompting their military leader, Narciso López, to flee to New Orleans.
+From the United States, López drew support for a filibustering expedition to Cuba from Cuban exiles, American businessmen and sugar traders, proponents of American expansionism, and later from Southern plantation owners who had an interest in Cuba becoming a US slave state.

+López raised $50,000 through the sale of bonds and recruited 500 soldiers, who embarked for Cuba in May 1850.
+The force captured the coastal city of Cárdenas, Cuba, and hoisted the expeditionary banner symbolizing American statehood in Cuba, whose design would later form the modern flag of Cuba.
+The Spanish Army eventually repelled López's force at Cárdenas, forcing their retreat back to the US.
+Upon his return, López was arrested for violating the US Neutrality Act of 1794, although prosecutors later abandoned the charge.

+López launched another expedition of 400 soldiers in August 1851, but it was swiftly crushed by Spanish forces, as the local Cuban support he had expected failed to materialize.
+López was captured and later executed in Havana.